Student Research Opportunities

 Marcin Sawicki

-- Work with data from JWST and other state-of-the-art telescopes to uncover how galaxies formed in the distant Universe and evolved over cosmic time.
+- Work with data from JWST, Euclid, and other state-of-the-art telescopes to uncover how galaxies first formed in the early Universe and then evolved over cosmic time.

 Robert Singer